Nail Your Novel

 More than 50 writers have now contributed to The Undercover Soundtrack and plenty more are on the way.
 Today it’s my turn at Authors Electric, more properly known as Do Authors Dream of Electric Books – and I’m celebrating the way we use music to dream of other worlds, people and their lives… Come on over

-authors, Authors Electric, books, deepen your story, Do Authors Dream of Electric Books?, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, ideas, inspiration, Kindle Authors UK, literature, music, music for inspiration, music for writers, music for writing, My Memories of a Future Life, publishing, Rewriting, Roz Morris, self-publishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music
+authors, Authors Electric, books, deepen your story, Do Authors Dream of Electric Books?, fiction, having ideas, how to write a book, how to write a novel, inspiration, Kindle Authors UK, literature, music, music for inspiration, music for writers, music for writing, My Memories of a Future Life, publishing, Rewriting, Roz Morris, self-publishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 A couple of years ago I hadn’t heard of blogging, in fact my main thoughts about it was how ugly it was as a word.
 Then I started writing on a WordPress thingy and rather liked it.
 Now I blog like a woman with three arms, I’ve launched books because of blogs – and all in all I couldn’t do without them.
 It looks like a grand plan, especially in these days of platform-building and online presence, but really it’s all been haphazard happenstance … more at Do Authors Dream of Electric Books.